srdoty/srdoty.github.io/pubs/pubs.md

    686, 503--543, (2026).

 1. (with Anthony Giaquinto)
-   *Origins of the Temperley-Lieb algebra: early history.* To appear, *J. Knot Theory and its Ramifications*.
+   *Origins of the Temperley-Lieb algebra: early history.*
    [J. Knot Theory and its Ramifications](https://doi.org/10.1142/S0218216525300010) (2025), or [arXiv:2307.11929](https://arxiv.org/abs/2307.11929)